1. What is Veterans Treatment Court?

 Are you a veteran accused of a crime in Nevada?
 Call us for help…

-If you or a family member is a veteran accused of a crime in Clark County or Washoe County, Nevada, we invite you to contact us for a free consultation.
+If you or a family member is a veteran accused of a crime in Clark County or Washoe County, Nevada, we invite you to contact us for a consultation.

 One of our Reno or Las Vegas criminal defense lawyers will return your inquiry promptly to discuss your case, including the possibility of getting your case heard in Nevada Veterans Treatment Court.